spacemark3/spacemark3/README.md

 ---
 ## 🌱 Currently Learning

-- Frontend & UI/UX development
+- Java
 - JavaScript and TypeScript
+- React
 - How to blend design and code effectively 🎨💻
 ---